 How Long Does It Take To Adopt a Foster Child?

-So you've talked to your partner and family, prepared for the home study, and completed orientation.
+You've spoken with your partner and family, prepared for the home study, and completed the orientation.
 Now it's time for your first placement as foster parents.

 How Long Before I Receive My First Foster Care Placement?

-Again, the timeline before receiving your first foster care placement varies depending on the selected age range, how many children you're willing to foster, and other considerations such as international adoption.
+Again, the timeline before receiving your first foster care placement varies depending on the selected age range, the number of children you're willing to foster, and other considerations, such as international adoption.
 The more open you are, the sooner you'll receive a child from foster care.

 However, it can take anywhere from a few days to months.

-You might also get a call, but the situation may fall outside the limits of your loving home.
+You may also receive a call, but the situation may fall outside the bounds of your loving home.
 For instance, you might have the opportunity to care for a sibling set, but you're more equipped to care for one child at a time.

-Calls can come anytime, and placements can fall through for several reasons.
-You'll spend a lot of time waiting and may find you must learn to be patient.
+Calls can come at any time, and placements can fall through for several reasons.
+You'll spend a lot of time waiting and may need to learn to be patient.

-While this can take a toll, you must keep your spirits up.
+While this can take a toll, it's essential to keep your spirits up.
 Reading about foster and adoption success stories can keep you focused on your goal.

 Once a Child Is Placed With Me, How Long Will They Stay?